CellProfiler/CellProfiler-Analyst/docs/source/16_dimensionality_reduction.rst

 Dimensionality reduction condenses large numbers of measuremnts into a more managable number of components, this can help to visualise results and identify clusters of objects and outliers.

-To use the **Dimenaionality Reduction Plot**, select a reduction method from the available choices and click **Update Chart**.
+To use the **Dimensionality Reduction Plot**, select a reduction method from the available choices and click **Update Chart**.
 The different methods are explained further in the sections below.
 CPA will normalise measurements before applying these methods.